biocore/qiime/doc/developer/reporting_and_fixing_bugs.rst

 I found a bug in QIIME.
 What should I do?
 =========================================

-If you find a bug in QIIME, you should report it as a bug in the bug tracker on sourceforge.
+If you find a bug in QIIME, you should `report it as a bug in the bug tracker on sourceforge <http://sourceforge.net/tracker/?group_id=272178&atid=1157164>`_.
 It's useful to report even small bugs with the bug tracker, and it allows us to keep records of how frequently bugs are found and fixed.
-The QIIME bug tracker is located `here <http://sourceforge.net/tracker/?atid=1157164&group_id=272178&func=browse>`_.

 This will alert the project managers about the bug, and the bug tracker is actively monitored by the QIIME team.